Stibius/RayTracer/README.md

 ### Images:

-An object created using constructive solid geometry from a cube, a sphere and three cylinders.
-It is casting a soft shadow:
+An object created using constructive solid geometry from a cube, a sphere and three cylinders casting a soft shadow:

 <img src="images/raytracing1.png" alt="Raytracer" width="800"/>